SpringHo/SQL-Challenges-and-Projects/README.md

 Challenge: Box office hits database
 -Skills used : CREATE, SELECT, ORDER BY, WHERE

+## Analyzing Traffic Sources

+**Traffic Source Analysis**
+- Understanding where the customers are coming from and which channels are driving the highest quality traffic.
+- Typically, traffic sources are email, social media, search engine, and direct traffic.
+- Looking at conversion rate (CVR) which is the percentage of the traffic that converts into sales or revenue activity.

 ```sql
 CREATE TABLE movies (id INTEGER PRIMARY KEY, name TEXT, release_year INTEGER);
 INSERT INTO movies VALUES (1, "Avatar", 2009);